100 Notable alumni of

 -

 Dame Tracey Karima Emin DBE RA is an English artist known for autobiographical and confessional artwork.
 She produces work in a variety of media including drawing, painting, sculpture, film, photography, neon text and sewn appliqué.
-Once the "enfant terrible" of the Young British Artists in the 1980s, Tracey Emin is now a Royal Academician.
+Once the "enfant terrible" of the Young British Artists in the 1980s, Emin was elected as a Royal Academician in 2016.

 -